APA Sports Physiotherapist

 In recent years, Paul has completed additional courses to allow him to complete Pre Pointe Assessments and Tertiary Dance Council Screenings for aspiring ballet dancers.

-Paul has been teaching Pilates classes at Hunter Physio for the last 5 years, giving patients a great tool for core strengthening and end stage rehabilitation of their injuries.
+Paul introduced Pilates classes at Hunter Physio in 2012 , giving our patients a great tool for core strengthening and end stage rehabilitation of their injuries.